-Earning the DNP Degree from a state-of-the-art Nurse Anesthesia Program like the College of Nursing at the University of XXXX will enable me to not only reach my central professional goal, but distinguish myself as an especially dedicated, compassionate, and creative CRNA.
-In preparation, I have observed several CRNAs in both OR and OB settings; following them around and learning from them; and these have been the most beautiful, intense, and fulfilling moments of my life so far.
-Born and raised in Texas, I very much look forward to the rigorous and challenging experience of earning my doctoral degree at the University of Arizona; remaining close to my family in El Paso.
+Earning the DNP Degree from a state-of-the-art Nurse Anesthesia Program like the College of Nursing at the University of XXXX will enable me to reach my central professional goals and distinguish myself as an especially dedicated, compassionate, and creative CRNA.
+In preparation, I have observed several CRNAs in both OR and OB settings, following them around and learning from them; and these have been the most beautiful, intense, and fulfilling moments of my life.
+Born and raised in Texas, I look forward to the rigorous and challenging experience of earning my doctoral degree at the University of Arizona and remaining close to my family in El Paso.